Tom-Hirschberger/MMM-MplayerRadio/README.md

 		},
 ```

+### XMMS2 ###
+If you prefere xmms2 to play the radio streams instead of mplayer you will find an custom script "playRadio.bash" in the scripts folder.
+There is a example config in the examples directory, too.

 ### General ###
 | Option  | Description | Type | Default |
 | ------- | --- | --- | --- |